Zoxide/Tasks/README.md

 This is a Java-based task management application that allows users to register, log in, and manage their tasks.
 The application provides functionalities such as searching, deleting, and displaying tasks.

 ## Features
+- **Storage**: This program uses .txt files to store data as it is a simple project for college
 - **User Registration and Login**: Users can register and log in to the application.
 - **Task Management**: Users can search for tasks by name or category, delete tasks, and view task details.
 - **Input Validation**: Ensures that user inputs are valid and handles errors gracefully.